-In Sri Lanka, Jaishankar reiterates demand to fulfil expectations of Tamil monitories
+In Sri Lanka, Jaishankar reiterates demand to fulfil expectations of Tamil minorities

 New Delhi, Jan 06: India called on Sri Lanka to meet the Tamil minority's expectations for a greater devolution of powers as part of the reconciliation process.
 India also committed itself to greater cooperation aimed at boosting the post COVID-19 recovery effects of the nation.